‘Westworld’ Season 2: Where In The World Is Elsie Hughes?

 SPOILER ALERT: This article discusses Season 2 of HBO’s Westworld.
 Please proceed with caution if you wish to avoid spoilers.

-In Season 1 of Westworld, Elsie Hughes was instrumental in helping Bernard work out that one of the hosts contained a tracking device linked to a satellite that was be used for corporate espionage.
-As this is unfolding, Elsie is attacked and viewers later discover it was Bernard, under the instruction of Dr. Ford (Anthony Hopkins), that strangled her.
-While it seemed very likely she died, a Westworld actor has just confirmed her fate via an interview with Entertainment Weekly.
+In Season 1 of Westworld, Elsie Hughes was instrumental in helping Bernard work out that one of the hosts contained a tracking device linked to a satellite that was being used for corporate espionage.
+As this was unfolding, Elsie was attacked and viewers later discover it was Bernard, under the instruction of Dr. Ford (Anthony Hopkins), that strangled her.
+While it seemed very likely that she died, a Westworld actor has just confirmed her fate, via an interview with Entertainment Weekly.

 Simon Quarterman, who plays Lee Sizemore, the narrative writer who is currently being dragged around Westworld by Maeve (Thandie Newton) and Hector (Rodrigo Santoro), told Entertainment Weekly that Elsie — against the odds — has survived her attack by Bernard.